Workstreams Explained: Boost Your Agency’s Project Management

 Agency tools with time tracking capabilities can support this process with features such as integrated timers.
 This can speed up the tracking side of the process on the employee side, but also on the manager side by generating timesheets automatically.

 Some other examples of functions that can be simplified with workstreams are project budgeting and billing.
-Find out more by reading our Guide to Project Budget Management.
+Find out more by heading over to our article on the importance of a budget in project management.

 3. Resource Planning and Workstream Management